Larsen Ice Shelf: Research

-The collapse of Larsen B has revealed a thriving chemotrophic ecosystem 800 m (half a mile) below the sea.
+The collapse of Larsen B has revealed a thriving chemotrophic ecosystem 800 m below the sea.
 The discovery was accidental.
 U.S. Antarctic Program scientists were in the north-western Weddell Sea investigating the sediment record in a deep glacial trough of roughly 1000000 km2 (twice the size of Texas or France).
 Methane and hydrogen sulfide associated with cold seeps is suspected as the source of the chemical energy powering the ecosystem.
 The area had been protected by the overlying ice shelf from debris and sediment which was seen to be building up on the white microbial mats after the breakup of the ice shelf.
 Clams were observed clustered about the vents.